How to get the green light with Yoast SEO is the main aim for you to learn about today.

 2) – I have gone over the 300-word minimum while writing this – so I have gained another green circle under Analysis for going over that.

 3) – I have popped in a focus keyword of the word “Yoast” and got another green circle.
 But remember to make it something longtail ie in a phrase so it’s easier to be found.
 (Yoast is happy if you haven’t used the focus keyword/phrase before) (You might consider looking for keywords before you start the post.)

 4) The keyword appears in the URL – yes always easy to do.

-5) Yoast says I have 2 normal outbound links which has earned another green circle.
+5) Yoast says I have 2 normal outbound links that have earned another green circle.
 If you want to do some homework check out what it says under 0followed outbound links.
 But since this circle is already green this isn’t an issue.

 6) The images on this page contain alt attributes with the focus keyword.
-My capture image where I have circled & high-lighted I have included in the images name Yoast which is an alt attribute and gives me a green circle.
+In my capture image where I have circled & high-lighted, I have included in the image’s name Yoast which is an alt attribute and gives me a green circle.

 7) The focus keyword appears in 1 (out of 1) subheadings in your copy.
 This I have high-lighted when I had not done that (my highlighting in yellow in the diagram) This is referred to as H2 which you can get through putting a Heading including your keyword in Heading 2 (format) Any more questions – just ask!